Jamie956/Jamie956.github.io/post/java.md

     `ClassName other = (ClassName) otherObject`

-  - Now compare the felds, as required by your notion of equality.
-Use == for primitive type felds, Objects.equals for object felds.
-Return true if all felds match, false otherwise.
+  - Now compare the fields, as required by your notion of equality.
+Use == for primitive type fields, Objects.equals for object fields.
+Return true if all fields match, false otherwise.

     ```java
     return field1 == other.field1